NotNolt/2009Scape/README.md

 3. Click "Fork" in the top right hand side of Github

-If at anytime you have an issue with Github please refer to the <a href="https://docs.github.com/en/free-pro-team@latest/github">Github help center.</a>
+**If at anytime you have an issue with Github please refer to the** <a href="https://docs.github.com/en/free-pro-team@latest/github">Github help center.</a>

 ### Prerequisites

-<h4>Note: It is imperative to use Intellij IDEA as your integrated development environment.</h4>
+<h4>Note: It is required for a developer submitting a PR to use Intellij IDEA as your integrated development environment.</h4>

 * Intellij IDEA
 * Java SE Development Kit Version 1.8